owenboy9/TaskList/README.md

-a simple this to-do list console application that allows users to create a list of tasks. all tasks have a title and work-on date, deadline is optional. every task should belong to a project (however, that, too, is optional). the user will use a text-based UI via the command line. they are able to edit and remove tasks. the current task list is automatically saved to a json file, and retrieved from it on restart.
+a simple to-do list console application that allows users to create a list of tasks. all tasks have a title and work-on date, deadline is optional. every task should belong to a project (however, that, too, is optional). the user will use a text-based UI via the command line. they are able to edit and remove tasks. the current task list is automatically saved to a json file, and retrieved from it on restart.